metablaster/WindowsFirewallRuleset/Readme/LAN Setup/AdapterItems.md

 # Network Adapter Items

-Detailed description of network adapter items.
+This document provides detailed description of network adapter items.

+To view or manage these items follow steps below:

+1. Open control panel
+2. Click on `Network and Sharing Center`
+3. On the left click on `Change adapter settings` link
+4. Right click adapter you wish to manage and click `Properties`

 ## Client for Microsoft Networks